 - Do you require staff to complete additional continuing education, training, regular in-services, conventions or seminars?

 - Do new staff members have an initial training period or mentorship?

-The questions you ask must help you gain a better understanding of the installer, their company, and how they operate.
-Furthermore, your questions need to provide you with insight about the standards they uphold, their values, and their dedication to quality and accuracy.
-When you set up a meeting to discuss your questions, it may be beneficial to visit their facility to see how they operate first hand.
+These questions can help consumers gain a better understanding of a company and how they operate.
+Further, the answers can offer insights about their values, their standards, and their dedication to quality and accuracy.
+When you set up a meeting to discuss your questions, it may be beneficial to visit their facility to see first-hand how they operate.